top of page

 • Various internship opportunities

-• Essays must solely be the wok of the entrant.
+• The Essay must be solely the work of the entrant.
 Plagiarism will result in disqualification.

 • Essays must not infringe on any third-party rights or intellectual property of any person, company, or organization.